How to load additional files at runtime¶

 will be able to get the locations of the themes

-site using the generate sites module stanza
+site using the generate_sites_module stanza.

 (executable